katherinejlu/ece3400/Milestone2.md

 ![](./resources/milestone2ircircuit.png)

 C1 and R2 function as a high-filter to remove the input DC.
 The 2.5V DC source before R2 is intended to DC-bias the output votlage so that the Arduino can properly read the signal.
 The theoretical gain of the circuit is roughly 5.5K (1 + R3/R4), though the demonstrated gain is much lower.
-Note that the actual circuit embedded on the robot will use a voltage divider to implement the 2.5V DC source, not a DC voltage source.
+Note that the actual circuit embedded on the robot will use a voltage divider to implement the 2.5V DC source, not an actual DC voltage source.

 ### Arduino code